nurbujang/pands-project/README.md

 Morphological analysis for species determination is used to assess biodiversity in an ecosystem.
 It could be used to identify new species or rectify previous species misidentification.
 While there are other more accurate methods for species identification such as DNA Barcoding and protein-based methods, morphological analysis is quick, cheap and particularly useful for researchers in the field.

 This data can be used to develop Interactive Identification Keys for future taxonomists and researchers, as well as species determination using pattern recognition in Machine Learning.
-It can also be used alongside phylogenetic studies to identify which species are more closely related to each other and share a common ancestor.
+It can also be used alongside phylogenetic studies to identify which species are more closely related to each other and share common ancestors.

 ### Task Description:
 *The task is to write a program called analysis.py that:*